drugaSzychta/K.N-King-notes-exercises/Diary.md

 * Nice way to remove a string char [link](https://stackoverflow.com/questions/5457608/how-to-remove-the-character-at-a-given-index-from-a-string-in-c)

 06.12.2021
-I try to understand this program from chapter 13 [link](https://stackoverflow.com/questions/15314072/understanding-the-strcmp-function-in-one-month-reminder-progam)
+* I try to understand this program from chapter 13 [link](https://stackoverflow.com/questions/15314072/understanding-the-strcmp-function-in-one-month-reminder-progam)
 It is a strange that when we assign a string to a 2d array, we can only use arr[] instead arr[][];

+* The difference between *arr[] and **arr [link](https://stackoverflow.com/questions/37932739/difference-between-arr-and-arr)